Docker sbx Adoption for Coding Agents¶

 sbxis a microVM-plus-proxy isolation harness, not a hardened container: four layers close mostdocker runleaks; the workspace mount and default wildcards stay yours.

 Docker sbx (Early Access) does not run agents in containers.
-Each agent runs in a hypervisor-isolated microVM with its own kernel; all network traffic routes through a host-side proxy.
+Each agent runs in a hypervisor-isolated microVM with its own kernel, and all network traffic routes through a host-side proxy.
 The Security model documents four layers:

-- Hypervisor isolation — separate kernel per sandbox; in-VM processes are invisible to the host.
+- Hypervisor isolation — separate kernel per sandbox, and in-VM processes are invisible to the host.
 The agent has sudo inside the VM, but Docker is explicit that "the hypervisor boundary is the isolation control, not in-VM privilege separation" (Isolation layers).

 - Docker Engine isolation — each sandbox has its own Docker daemon inside the VM, with no path to the host daemon.

 docker buildanddocker compose upwork without mounting the host socket. - Credential isolation — the proxy injects auth headers post-egress.
-Secrets live in your OS keychain; the agent sees only a sentinel like
+Secrets live in your OS keychain, and the agent sees only a sentinel like

 proxy-managedin the env var (Credentials).